fatiharapoglu/twitter/README.md

 -   [x] scroll down to bottom of chat when opening messages
 -   [x] add disabled buttons
 -   [x] handle username is not found error with snackbar while messaging
+-   [x] add new message button on profiles
+-   [ ] handle users trying to message themselves
+-   [ ] handle users message click without auth
 -   [ ] error handling in useQuery, throw new Error in fetch responses, catch in useQuery onError.
 -   [ ] complete share button in tweet component
--   [ ] handle users message click without auth
--   [ ] handle users trying to message themselves
 -   [ ] add a most basic chatbot to show off messaging feature / chatbase.co
 -   [ ] how to add notifications? if really complex, hang it for later
 -   [ ] get auto follower 1 profile after user creates, seeing a notification after creating might bee cool